aaronnewcomb/Retro-Modem-Board/README.md

 This boards uses an ESP8266 in the form of an ESP-12E/F module along with some simple parts to act as a modem/wifi bridge.
 It was initially built to be used with this Zmodem project. https://github.com/bozimmerman/Zimodem

-3D Case available here https://www.thingiverse.com/thing:4876405
+3D printable case available here https://www.thingiverse.com/thing:4876405

 ## BOM